MaxDGU/MLSP20/README.md

-Language models are increasing in use for AI applications in the music industry.
-To fully automate musical production, there lie three interesting technical problems: chord prediction, genre classification, and  melody generation.
-In this project I feed several language networks with jazz chord data to evaluate their effectiveness at predicting the next group of chords in a song.
+In this project I feed several language networks (LSTM's, RNN's) with jazz chord data to evaluate their effectiveness at predicting the next group of chords (2,4, ans 8 beats) in a song.
+Research project on AI-assisted music making with the Institute for Acoustic Music Research.

 Upgraded chord data representations from MLSP19.